 The dark web, much like the surface web, is also indexed, but not on regular search engines.
 It has special search engines like DuckDuckGo, Not Evil, Candle, and SearX.
 But you can’t access the dark web with an ordinary browser.

 For that you’ll need the Tor browser.
 It is a special browsing tool that does not track your browsing history and helps you surf the dark web.
 Although Tor encrypts your connection, its encryption standards are pretty low and a third-party could easily track your internet activity.
-Make sure you stay completely anonymous on the dark web with CyberGhost VPN’s unbreakable encryption.
+Improve your privacy on the dark web with CyberGhost VPN’s unbreakable encryption.

 When most people talk about the shady part of the internet, they’re referring to the dark web.
 The term can often be interchangeably used with deep web, but you’ll find quite a few differences between them.